 Lasers for Semiconductors

-CMS Laser’s wafer processing systems offer a wide range of solutions including serialization for traceability, scribing and lapping.
-Our laser systems can process the full range of semiconductor substrates and coatings—include silicon, sapphire, lithium tantalate, silicon carbide, III-V semiconductors, II-VI semiconductors, and photo resists.
+At CMS Laser, we provide a comprehensive range of wafer laser marking and engraving solutions, including serialization for traceability, scribing, and lapping.
+Our laser systems are highly versatile and can process a wide variety of semiconductor substrates and coatings, such as silicon, sapphire, lithium tantalate, silicon carbide, III-V semiconductors, II-VI semiconductors, and photo resists.
 All our systems are designed and built in the USA.

 Semiconductor Laser Applications